 Yesterday we finally gave up hope of our cherry tomatoes ever turning red in the garden 🙁

 We’ve picked them, put them in a paper bag with a banana (thank you Pippa @ Red Rose Mummy) and put them in a cupboard – please turn red soon!!
 We are meant to be making a video of ‘grow it, pick it, eat it’ for the National Trust 50 Things to do before you’re 11 3/4 – not quite going to plan!
 We even have new flowers – very confusing.

-Our sunflowers are pretty much all out now – Daddy P’s has started to wilt, mine is still ok and Monkey’s is really attracting the bees at the moment.
+Our sunflowers are pretty much all out now – Daddy P’s has started to wilt, mine is still ok and my son’s is really attracting the bees at the moment.

 On a final note – chances of this pumpkin being anywhere near ready for Halloween????